Veterinarian with dog

 • pyoderma (1 dog).

 Post-Approval Experience (Rev. 2010): The following adverse events are based on post-approval adverse drug experience reporting.
 Not all adverse reactions are reported to FDA/CVM.
-Therefore, estimating the adverse event frequency or establishing a causal relationship to product exposure is not always possible using these data.
-The following adverse events are listed in decreasing frequency by body system.
+Therefore, using these data, estimating the adverse event frequency or establishing a causal relationship to product exposure is not always possible.
+The following adverse events are listed in decreasing frequency by the body system.

 Death has been reported as an outcome of the adverse events listed above.
-In addition, acute renal failure and death have been associated with the use of Meloxicam in cats.
+In addition, acute renal failure and death have been associated with using this drug in cats.

-Dogs: The most common side effect of Meloxicam in dogs is gastrointestinal upset, including vomiting, soft stools, and lack of appetite.
+Dogs: The most common side effect in dogs is gastrointestinal upset, including vomiting, soft stools, and lack of appetite.

 Rarely severe adverse effects can occur.
 For example, if there are changes in urination or yellowing of the skin (often noted on the inside of ear flaps), stop giving the medication and contact your veterinarian immediately.

-Cats: Meloxicam should be used with caution in cats.
-Cats with early undiagnosed kidney disease can suffer kidney damage with Meloxicam, depending on the dose prescribed.
-Therefore, your veterinarian will carefully weigh the pros and cons of medicating your cat with Meloxicam and may order blood work and urinalysis to check your cat’s kidney function before prescribing Meloxicam.
+Cats: It should be used with caution in cats.
+Cats with early undiagnosed kidney disease can suffer kidney damage, depending on the dose prescribed.
+Therefore, your veterinarian will carefully weigh the pros and cons of medicating your cat with this medication and may order blood work and urinalysis to check your cat’s kidney function before prescribing the drug.
 In addition, gastrointestinal upset, including vomiting, diarrhea, and lack of appetite, are sometimes side effects in cats.

-Never give Meloxicam prescribed for one pet in your household to another pet without first consulting your veterinarian.
+Never give the drug prescribed for one pet in your household to another without consulting your veterinarian.

 Any side effects that you observe should be reported to your veterinarian.